return42/sphkerneldoc/linux_src_doc/kernel/relay_c.rst

 Returns 0 if successful, non-zero otherwise.

-Use to setup files for a previously buffer-only channel.
+Use to setup files for a previously buffer-only channel created by \ :c:func:`relay_open`\  with a NULL parent dentry.

-Useful to do early tracing in kernel, before VFS is up, for example.
+For example, this is useful for perfomring early tracing in kernel, before VFS is up and then exposing the early results once the dentry is available.

 .. _`relay_switch_subbuf`: